Razi University

 Razi University (دانشگاه رازی, Daneshgah-e Razi) is a public university based in Kermanshah, Iran.
 The school's Science and Engineering Departments attract many Iranian high school graduates as well as many graduate school applicants from all over Iran with a majority admitted from western provinces.

 The university has almost 13,000 students, enrolled in several bachelor's (B.A., B.S.), master's (M.A., M.S.), and Ph.D. programs.

+This university is currently the best university in the west of Iran and is one of the best comprehensive universities in Iran.